qcausa/safety/plugins/wc-product-table-lite/readme.txt

 = 3.2.0 (20th December '23) =

 Improved
-* The colums tab has better, intuitive UX to create and sort your device columns
+* The columns tab has better, intuitive UX to create and sort your device columns

 Fixed
 * Issue with HTML stripping in Short description and Content elements